ckassaad/KIKO/README.md

 * scipy
 * joblib

-In order to use KIKO for causal discovery of simulated data use kiko.py with the desired option.
+In order to use KIKO for causal discovery on simulated data execute kiko.py with the desired option (number of variable and number of observations).
 ```shell
 python kiko.py 4 500
 ```

 In order use KIKO on the benchmark datasets use benchmark_causality_pairs.py